prometheus-operator/prometheus-operator/README.md

 with the provided ConfigMap.
 Hence, the Grafana pod is effectively stateless.
 This allows managing dashboards via `git` etc. and easily deploying them via CD pipelines.

-In the future, a separate Grafana opeartor will support gathering dashboards from multiple ConfigMaps based on label selection.
+In the future, a separate Grafana operator will support gathering dashboards from multiple ConfigMaps based on label selection.

 ## Roadmap